HarryPaniccc/DnD/Fetishes of the Resurgence.md

 - [[Divine Fetish of the Avatar of the Raven Queen]]
 - [[Divine Fetish of the Avatar of Lathander]]

 I would like one of them to be a circlet, kinda like cosmic drive from league or something like it.
-Maybe one is made from the claws of a great ancient dragon that was slain by the bahamut avatar.
+Maybe one is made from the claws of a great ancient dragon that was slain by the [[Bahamut]] avatar.